HomeTechnologyArtificial IntelligenceWhat Is Artificial Intelligence: The Complete Guide

 A Brief History of Artificial Intelligence

-1980s — Expert systems emerge: rule-based programs that encode specialist knowledge in specific domains.
-Commercially adopted in medicine and engineering, then abandoned when maintenance costs outpace benefits.
+1980s — Expert systems emerge and are adopted in medicine and engineering, then abandoned when maintenance costs outpace benefits.
 A second AI winter follows.

-2012 — The AlexNet deep learning model wins the ImageNet competition by a margin that shocks the field, launching the modern deep learning era.
+2012 — The AlexNet model wins ImageNet by a margin that shocks the field, launching the modern deep learning era.

 2022–2026 — Large language models enter public use.
 ChatGPT reaches 100 million users in two months.
 The AI market, valued at over $390 billion in 2025, is projected to reach $539 billion by the end of 2026.